St. Albert Saints: History

-Despite these successful players, the Saints were also involved in one of the most tragic incidents in junior hockey history, when a clean hit by a Saints player on Sherwood Park Crusaders forward and captain Trevor Elton resulted in the death of Elton.
-They were also involved in one of the most violent, a famous bench-clearing brawl on November 21, 1979, between the Saints and the Red Deer Rustlers.
+The Saints were involved in one of the most tragic incidents in junior hockey history; during a February 1980 game, a clean hit by a Saints player on Sherwood Park Crusaders captain Trevor Elton resulted in the death of Elton.
+The Saints were also involved in one of the most violent incidents, a bench-clearing brawl on November 21, 1979, between the Saints and the Red Deer Rustlers.
 This brawl resulted in the suspension of several players, as well as Saints head coach Doug Messier and Rustlers' trainer Terry Sexsmith for getting a little too involved in the battle.
 Sexsmith was later banned from the AJHL for life.
 It is reported that Messier had four affiliated Junior B players dressed and hiding in the locker room who then joined the brawl, as planned, soon after it started.